plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ### Custom properties for pageviews

-Post authors and categories are tracked out of the box as soon as the "Authors and categories" option is enabled in the "Enhanced measurements" section of our WordPress plugin settings.
+Post authors, categories and custom taxonomies are tracked out of the box as soon as the "Authors and categories" option is enabled in the "Enhanced measurements" section of our WordPress plugin settings.

 For more details on how to send other custom properties for pageviews, please check out [this documentation page](https://plausible.io/docs/custom-props/for-pageviews#2-add-your-custom-properties-to-your-plausible-snippet).

 ## How to track ecommerce revenue

-You can assign dynamic monetary values to goals and custom events to track [revenue attribution](https://plausible.io/blog/ecommerce-revenue-attribution).
+Plausible Analytics plugin has an built-in support for tracking of WooCommerce store activity.
 Revenue attribution helps you determine which marketing campaigns and landing pages result in the most revenue for your business or ecommerce store.

-When you create a new custom event, you can now optionally assign a monetary value to it.
-Our revenue tracking supports multi-currencies too.
-You can send data in any local currency that the purchase is made in.

 In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Ecommerce revenue" option.

-Ecommerce revenue won't show up automatically in your Plausible dashboard.
-You'll have to configure the goal for them to show up.
+This will automate the setup of your WooCommerce custom events including:

+* Add to Cart
+* Remove from Cart
+* Start Checkout
+* Complete Purchase

+We're also sending several different custom properties (also known as custom dimensions in Google Analytics) for further analysis:

+* product_type
+* product_cat
+* pa_color
+* tax
+* cart_total
+* cart_total_items
+* price
+* product_id
+* product_name
+* quantity
+* shipping
+* subtotal
+* subtotal_tax
+* tax_class
+* total
+* total_tax
+* variation_id

+And we'll also automatically set up a puchase funnel for you looking at the user journey all the way from viewing a product to completing a purchase.
+This will help you see the drop-off rates between the different steps and understand your cart abandonment rate.

+All this is done automatically for you and you don't need to manually set up any custom events.

+### If you're not using WooCommerce for your store

+You can manually configure the actions you want to track regardless of the technology you use to power your store.
 Here's how:

 * To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section
 * You should see a prompt to add a goal.
 Click on the "+ Add goal" button to go to the goal creation form